EU tries to heal rift on shielding taxpayers from bank bailouts

-BRUSSELS The European Union attempted on Wednesday to heal a Franco-German split over sharing out the costs of future bank failures under a system to stop taxpayers footing the bill for yet more bailouts.
+BRUSSELS The European Union will try on Wednesday to heal a Franco-German split over sharing out the costs of future bank failures under a regime to avoid taxpayers having to fund yet more bailouts.

-Finance ministers flew into Brussels for evening talks, seeking a deal that would avoid another embarrassing failure after all-night negotiations last weekend broke down with Paris and Berlin at odds on how to impose losses.
+Finance ministers from the 27 member countries will start what are likely to be tough talks in the evening after all-night negotiations in Luxembourg last weekend broke down with Paris and Berlin at odds on how to impose losses.

-They are divided over how much leeway governments should have when applying new EU rules stipulating that bank shareholders, bondholders and depositors with more than 100,000 euros ($132,000) should share the burden of any collapse.
+They are divided over how much leeway governments should have when applying new EU rules stipulating that bank shareholders, bondholders and depositors with more than 100,000 euros (85,909.53 pounds) should share the burden of any collapse.

-"We're expecting another long night," Ireland's Finance Minister Michael Noonan, who will chair the talks, told reporters as he arrived.
-"But I think we'll work it out."

 Taxpayers across much of Europe have had to fund a series of deeply unpopular bank rescues since the financial crisis erupted in 2008.
 Policymakers have long been looking for a new model, and a bailout for Cyprus earlier this year included forcing depositors for the first time to fund part of a bank rescue.